How should I evaluate experience in a Baker job interview?

 Assess their knowledge of fermentation processes, temperature control, and recipe scaling.
 Look for evidence of working with commercial ovens, understanding of food safety protocols, and ability to troubleshoot baking failures.
 Candidates should demonstrate familiarity with different flour types, hydration calculations, and the impact of humidity on baking outcomes.

-Common misunderstanding: Accepting vague answers about "baking bread" without specific technical details.
 A qualified baker should explain concepts like windowpane tests, final dough temperature calculations, and how altitude affects rising times.
-If they can't discuss gluten development stages or explain why they'd choose bread flour over all-purpose flour for specific applications, their experience is likely limited.
+If they can't discuss gluten development stages or explain flour choice for specific applications, their experience is likely limited.

-Common misunderstanding: Overlooking the importance of food safety knowledge specific to baking operations.
 Bread production involves unique safety considerations like proper cooling procedures, storage temperatures for different products, and allergen cross-contamination risks from flour dust.
-Ensure candidates understand HACCP principles as they apply to baking, including critical control points for temperature monitoring and proper sanitation of mixing equipment.
+Ensure candidates understand HACCP principles as they apply to baking, including critical control points for temperature monitoring.